 During Pride Amsterdam, a press centre will be set up where journalists can go for questions and where journalists (after being accredited) can retrieve their Pride Press card.
 More Information about the location and opening hours will follow soon.

 Everyone has the right to be who you are and to love who you want.
 The Amsterdam Gay Pride Foundation wants to continue paying attention to human rights in general and the acceptance and equality of LGBTI people in particular, anywhere in the world.
 Pride is a great party and at the same time an impressive plea for the emancipation of LGBTIs.
 Every year hundreds of thousands of visitors come to the capital of the Netherlands to attend the nine-day festival.
-Pride Amsterdam offers – with its partners – a range of events in the field of debate, art, theater, film, (dance) parties and sports.
+Pride Amsterdam offers – with its partners – a range of events in the field of debate, art, theatre, film, (dance) parties and sports.
 The highlight is the famous Canal Parade, where content and entertainment come together to create a lively spectacle.
 More information and program at .

 Click here to look at our press releases.